What Is Greenwashing and Why Is It Bad

 If this article made you hungry for more information about sustainable fashion, we are here to satisfy your hunger.

-Maybe you want to learn more about what sustainable fashion actually means?
-If that is a case, then I have the perfect article for you, which describes what sustainable fashion actually is.
+Or maybe you want to learn more about what sustainable fashion actually means?
+If that is the case, then I have the perfect article for you, which describes what sustainable fashion actually is.

 You can also find a list of 10 sustainable fashion tips that are easy to follow right here.
 This article will make it much easier for you to create a truly sustainable wardrobe and live like an eco-friendly fashionista.